azdavis/azdavis.net/src/simple-js-game/index.md

 ## Starter code

-You need more than just JavaScript to make a webpage.
-However, this lab focuses on only the JavaScript component.
+You need more than just JS to make a webpage.
+However, this lab focuses on only the JS component.
 Bearing that in mind, you'll want some starter code.
 The starter code takes care of all the stuff you aren't being taught how to do in this lab.

 Unzip [`starter.zip`](starter.zip) to yield: